chadmcrowell/linux-docker/README.md

-docker network inspect bridge # list containers attached to this network (bridge network)
+docker network inspect bridge # list the containers attached to this network (bridge network)

-docker network ls # host network to attach directly to host
+docker network ls # host network to attach directly to the host

-docker network create my_net # create new virtual network using bridge driver
+docker network create my_net # create a new virtual network using bridge driver

 docker network ls # uses bridge driver